indigo423/opennms.org/user/pages/opennms/_architecture/features.en.md

 	  linkurl: "http://www.getgrav.org"
 	  linktext: "Find Out More"
 	- header: Provisioning
-	  text: "Getting devices, applications and services into monitoring is an important part for monitoring solutions.
-The Provisioning system provides a variety of mechanisms to get your network and applications in monitoring through manual, detected or ReST API driven interfaces."
+	  text: "Discover your network and applications through manual, detected, or ReST API driven interfaces through the OpenNMS provisioning system.
+Control device management with the ability to add, change, and remove devices. "
 	  icon: cogs
 	  linkurl: "community-area"
 	  linktext: "Find Out More"